Akumzy/mongoose-to-prisma-schema/README.md

 ## Prisma Schema

-The mongoose model will be transform to this
+The mongoose model will be transformed into this

 ```prisma
 //./prisma/schema.prisma